Elective home education (home schooling)

 If your child currently attends a mainstream school, you can still home educate them.
 However, you must provide evidence that you can meet all the requirements of the EHCP, including, if appropriate, occupational therapy, speech and language therapy, access to an educational psychologist.
 School-based therapists will not normally undertake therapy in the home, so you will need to make arrangements before withdrawing your child.
 You will still be required to attend an Annual Review which will be organised by the special educational needs and disabilities (SEND) team.

 If your child attends a special school, you will need to have permission form your local authority (Brighter Futures for Children) to withdraw your child.
 You need to write to the special school and to the SEND team requesting permission to home educate your child and giving evidence of how you can meet the requirements of the EHCP through home education.
-Your request will be considered by the SEND Panel who will inform parents and the school of their decision.
+Your request will be considered by the SEND panel who will inform parents and the school of their decision.

-Your child can return to school, however, you will need to reapply to School Admissions by completing an online application form identifying your preferred schools.
+Your child can return to school, however, you will need to reapply to school admissions by completing an online application form identifying your preferred schools.
 Please note, there is no guarantee you will be offered one of your preferred schools and there is no guarantee your child can return to the school they left.

-Before you fill in the contact form on this page, it’s a good idea to read our booklet for parents on EHE and also visit the Gov.uk website for more information on the law in relation to EHE.
+Before you fill in the contact form on this page, it’s a good idea to read our booklet for parents on EHE and also visit the gov.uk website for more information on the law in relation to EHE.

 If parent/carers want general information, advice and guidance around home education, they can contact the Family Information Service, by email fis@reading.gov.uk or phone 0118 937 3777 (option 2) lines open Monday – Friday, 9am – 5pm, or visit www.readingfis.org